Abu al-A'la Mawdudi: Selected bibliography

-Maududi wrote 73 books, 120 booklets and pamphlets, and made more than 1,000 speeches and press statements.
+Mawdudi wrote 73 books, 120 booklets and pamphlets, and made more than 1,000 speeches and press statements.
 His magnum opus was the 30 years in progress translation (tafsir) in Urdu of the Qur'an, Tafhim ul-Qur'an (The Meaning of the Qur'an, also Introductions to the Qur'an), intended to give the Qur'an a self-claim interpretation.
 It became widely read throughout the South Asia and has been translated into several languages.

 Some of his books translated into English.